Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy

-\end{corollary} The proof of Corollary \ref{Chap3-corol1} is postponed until \S \ref{proof}.\\
+\end{corollary} The proof of Corollary \ref{Chap3-corol1} is postponed until \S \ref{proof}.

-We note that the main problem in using entropy estimates such as (\ref{Chap3-integralestimator}) is to choose properly the smoothing parameter $h_n$.
+\begin{remark} We note that the main problem in using entropy estimates such as (\ref{Chap3-integralestimator}) is to choose properly the smoothing parameter $h_n$.
 The uniform in bandwidth consistency result given in (\ref{Chap3-confi}) shows that any choice of $h$ between $h^\prime_n$ and $h^{\prime\prime}_n$ ensures the consistency of $H_{n,h}^{(1)}(f)$.
-Now, we shall establish another result in a similar direction for a class of compactly supported densities.
-We need the following additional conditions. \begin{description} \item[(F.2)] $f(\cdot)$ has a compact support say $\mathbb{I}$, and there exists a constant $0<\mathfrak{M}<\infty$ such as
+In other word, the fluctuation of the bandwidth in a small interval do not affect the consistency of the nonparametric estimator of $H(f)$. \end{remark} Now, we shall establish another result in a similar direction for a class of compactly supported densities.
+We need the following additional conditions. \begin{description} \item[(F.2)] $f(\cdot)$ has a compact support say $\mathbb{I}$ and is $s$-time continuously differentiable, and there exists a constant $0<\mathfrak{M}<\infty$ such that

 \item[(K.5)] $K(\cdot)$ is of order $s$, i.e., for some constant $\mathfrak{S}\neq 0$,

 \end{description} Under the condition (F.2), the differential entropy of $f(\cdot)$ may be written as follows